hannahm8/gwlimericks/index.md

 <p>This year is the 10 year anniversary of the first gravitaitonal-wave detection!</p>

 <p>In celebration, we invite you to share your gravitational-wave limericks.
 We will publish as many as we can in these pages.
-Limericks on any and all topics related to gravitational waves are welcome.</p>
+Limericks on any and all topics related to gravitational waves are welcome.
+You can write your limerick in any language.</p>

 <p><b>Go to the <a href="https://hannahm8.github.io/gwlimericks/limericks">All Limericks</a> page to read the limericks so far.</b></p>